Become an N-ZAP Pilot Community

 - Gain access to cutting-edge research and resources as they become available

-- Free access to micro-credential courses in development from the University of Waterloo (launching fall 2026)
+- Free access to micro-credential courses in development from the University of Waterloo (planned to launch in the fall of 2026)

 Time commitment:

-- Up to 90 minutes of active engagement per month
+- Up to 60 minutes of active engagement per month, for eight months

 Structure:

-- optional sessions for additional support in a peer-to-peer setting
+- Optional sessions offering additional support in a peer-to-peer setting

 Over the course of 2025-26, we plan to release our guides and the updated PCP Tool.
 In October 2025, we plan to launch our first two cohorts: climate budgeting and community partnerships.
 The financial disclosures and the Climate Analysis Tool cohorts will follow in the winter of 2026.
 We will run a second round of cohorts that will all begin in the fall of 2026.